armory/docs/content/en/docs/spinnaker-user-guides/policy-engine-use.md

 ---
 title: Using  Policy Engine
+description: >
-summary: "Add policies to your OPA instance for Spinnaker to use when it performs validation to make sure your pipelines meet your policy requirements."
+  Add policies to your OPA instance for Spinnaker to use when it performs validation to make sure your pipelines meet your policy requirements.
+aliases:
+  - /docs/spinnaker/policy-engine-use/
 ---

 ## Overview